 If you don’t feel the story is moving, and you’re starting to lose interest -which bits aren’t appealing to you?
 Do you know why or what the writer could change to resolve this?

-Are the relationship dynamics between characters -positive or negative- being tested and changing in some way?
-Or is everyone getting along perfectly, and are the supporting cast solely focused on helping the MC achieve their goal? -are character relationships too idealistic and or flat?
+Are relationship dynamics between characters -positive or negative- being tested and changing?
+Or is everyone getting along perfectly?
+And is the supporting cast solely focused on helping the MC achieve their goal (instead of characters having their own goals?
+And are character relationships too idealistic and or flat?

 Occasionally, I’ve beta read books with an Act One mixing serious themes, humour and playfulness, then in Act 2 -boom!
 The story turns a corner and is suddenly twice as dark or twice as violent as Act 1’s tone led me to think it would be.
 So are you jolted by how light or heavy, how serious or playful, how gentle or violent later chapters are, compared to earlier ones?